MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 Regardless of how their busy options are configured, users in a call or conference or those with a call on hold are not prevented from initiating new calls or conferences.

-You can use the Busy on busy setting in Calling policy settings to configure busy options or you can use the **EnableBusyOnBusy** setting in the Set-CsTeamsCallingPolicy PowerShell cmdlet.
+You can use the Busy on Busy setting in Calling policy settings to configure busy options.
 This setting is disabled by default.
-For more information, go to [Set-CsTeamsCallingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps
-).

 ## Create a custom calling policy